-Perhaps the most disturbing part of this was that there had been no question for either of us, at least at first, that Lever was trying to impress us, yet as the violent fantasy he projected grew darker, the insinuated threat that it betokened became ever less equivocal.
+Perhaps the most disturbing part of this was that there had been no question for either of us, at least at first, that Lever was trying to impress us, yet as the toxic fantasy he had projected grew darker, the insinuated threat that it betokened became rather less equivocal.

 To all those that bother me, he seemed to be saying, I might start off with some reflex and fairly mindless aggression, but thereafter, if they don't back off, I will come up with something altogether more premeditated and vicious.

-Several years later I would hear Lever boasting of how he lacks empathy, as if this were some sort of Australian superpower.
-But by that time we did not require any verbal confirmation.
+Several years later I would overhear Lever boasting of how he lacks empathy, as if this were some sort of Australian superpower.
+But by that time we really did not require any verbal confirmation.

-Animal cruelty is a behavioural marker of delinquency, and worse.
+Animal cruelty is often a behavioural marker of delinquency, and worse.

 That very first exchange with a man who thought this was an appropriate way to present himself to a couple out walking their three dogs, has remained vivid in my mind, increasingly leavened with hindsight.

 At the time we were still resident in our original property in the village, a three storey town house, but the more extensive garden at the new place acted as a constant lure, and while we employed a builder called Edwin to establish basic level of habitability through 2014, we would show up with our dogs most afternoons just to enjoy the open space.

 On one such occasion Edwin shared with us a short video he had made with his mobile phone.
 He had been working on some stairs and a narrow terrace along the inside of the front wall, which would provide our German Shepherd Jin with a zone of his own to patrol.
 From this position Edwin had a partial view into Lever's front garden as our neighbour was already being quite obstinate in his refusal to build his own wall.